-(1) The United States Delegation has reserved its position on this proposal.
+(1) The Canadian and United States Delegations have reserved their positions on this proposal.

 (2) Progress on the measure described in paragraph 187(c) of the Agenda Paper on Freer Movement of Information and Ideas would clearly improve the prospects for achieving these objectives.